GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/01_strings.md

 String validNarrow = u8"Š¶¤ÞÐ";
 ~~~~~~~~~~~~~

-# Converting between encodings {#strings_b}
+# Converting between encodings
 bs::f provides a variety of methods to convert between most common string encodings.
-This functionality is provided in the @ref bs::UTF8 "UTF8" class.
-For example use @ref bs::UTF8::fromANSI "UTF8::fromANSI()" to convert from locale-specific encoding to UTF8, and @ref bs::UTF8::toANSI "UTF8::toANSI()" for other way around.
+This functionality is provided in the @bs::UTF8 class.
+For example use @bs::UTF8::fromANSI to convert from locale-specific encoding to UTF8, and @bs::UTF8::toANSI for other way around.
 Conversions for UTF-16 and UTF-32 are also provided.

 ~~~~~~~~~~~~~{.cpp}
 // Assuming Windows platform